BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 tags: unison, build
 ---

 Unison_ is interesting.
-I coded up solutions to the direct and indirect problems of geodesy with it.
-I got to know the language a bit, was able to contribute some `bug reports`_ and share my initial impressions of the developer experience.
+I got to know the language a bit coding up solutions to the direct and indirect problems of geodesy with it.
+It is a new language so small annoyances and problems are expected but none of the `bug reports`_ I made were show stoppers.
+Here I share my initial impressions of the developer experience.

 Geodesic Problems
 -----------------